Custom AI models: the cornerstone of better handwriting OCR

 Frankly, Google Vision gives fair interpretations of the below, because it has been given no hints that the first is a date and the second is a dollar amount.

-Custom OCR for companies: a no-brainer
+OCR for enterprise companies: a no-brainer

 Why would a company opt for off-the-shelf handwriting OCR software?
 To be sure, it’s widely available, and it may work well for some use cases.
 And, such models are already trained and simply need to be implemented.
 Generally, they are good at reading generic text, as they do not show bias towards any specific format.
 That situation is rare, however, when trying to automate processes inside any complex enterprise company.

-With a large volume of handwritten material or intricate use cases that involve industry-specific jargon, a custom AI model for interpretation leads to higher accuracy rates and better data consistency across the board, which makes that data easier to query later.
+With a large volume of handwritten material or intricate use cases that involve industry-specific jargon, a custom AI model like Automation Hero’s leads to higher accuracy rates and better data consistency across the board, which makes that data easier to query later.
 In an end-to-end solution, the post processing is baked into the model itself, rather than tacked on as a second (or third) step.
 Our data science team can specify the kinds of text or a list of words that might cause trouble for the model, which means the model will be better equipped to handle problem cases in the end.